FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

         * They are needed to track interval widths.
       * Valid bounds are real boundaries for the searched value.
       * Each non-initial phase ends with all bounds valid.
-      * Bound can become invalid if it re-measured at longer trial duration in sub-sequent phase.
+      * Bound can become invalid if it re-measured at a longer trial duration in a sub-sequent phase.
   * Search:
     * Start with a large (lower_bound, upper_bound) interval width, that determines measurement resolution.
     * Geometrically converge towards the width goal of the phase.
     * Each phase halves the previous width goal.
+      * First measurement of the next phase will be internal search which always gives a valid bound and brings the width to the new goal.
+      * Only one bound than needs to be re-measured with new duration.
   * Use of internal and external searches:
     * External search:
       * Measures at transmit rates outside the (lower_bound, upper_bound) interval.
-      * Activated when a bound is invalid, to search for a new valid bound by doubling the interval width.
+      * Activated when a bound is invalid, to search for a new valid bound by multiplying (for example doubling) the interval width.
       * It is a variant of "exponential search".
     * Internal search:
       * A "binary search" that measures at transmit rates within the